dockerhn/GHD3/README.md

 ##Architecture

-Our application is a SaaS (it is hosted on a IaaS Cloud) with 2 main modules
+Our application is a SaaS (it is hosted on a IaaS Cloud) with 2 main modules:

 1. Front-End module

 Provide WebUI and Dashboard to create and manage your application with T3kpTun.
 Now, It include:
    * WebUI with simple steps to deploy and manage User's applications (with Next buttons)
    * User registering Page
    * Single sign-on User accounts with Github, AWS Accounts